-Example: Identifies and discusses the two
+Example: Identifies and discusses the two comparators in a controlled clinical trial and why

 - B1.
 Critically appraise and implement within a clinical study protocol, the principles of human subject protection and privacy - C1.
 Supervise the implementation of activities required to protect a clinical study participant's privacy, safety, wellbeing, and rights in a clinical trial being conducted in any region - C2.
 Respond to questions posed by a regulatory body (e.g. IRB.IEC) regarding the methods by which a clinical study protects the privacy and safety of participants